Meet the Research Team

 Lauren Godier-McBard, Co-Director

-Dr Lauren Godier-McBard, Co-Director
+Dr Lauren Godier-McBard, Director

-Lauren is an Associate Professor of Women & Equalities at Anglia Ruskin University and Co-Director of the CMWR.
+Lauren is an Associate Professor of Women & Equalities at Anglia Ruskin University and Director of the CMWR.
 She is a mixed methods researcher with a background in psychiatric research, and currently has funding from the National Institute for Health and Care Research and the Office for Veterans Affairs for her research.
 Lauren’s main research interests include the needs and experiences of women during and after military service, and interpersonal/sexual violence in the military context.

 Lottie Herriott, Researcher